vpython/glowscript/README.md

    http://www.glowscript.org/#/user/GlowScriptDemos/folder/Examples/program/Bounce-VPython

-GlowScript was inspired by VPython and has similar syntax.
+GlowScript was inspired by VPython (http://vpython.org).
 The project was begun in 2011 by David Scherer and Bruce Sherwood.
+Originally programs had to be written in JavaScript or CoffeeScript, but in November 2014 it became possible to use Python, thanks to the RapydScript Python-to-JavaScript compiler (http://www.rapydscript.com).

 In December 2014 the original GlowScript repository was corrupted in such a way that it could not be reconstituted, but a backup that contains the history of commits is here: